mozman/ezdxf/docs/source/options.rst

 .. function:: reset()

+    Reset options to factory default values.

+.. function:: delete_default_config_files()

-    Factory reset, delete default config files "ezdxf.ini" in the current working and in the user home directory "~/.config/ezdxf", ``$XDG_CONFIG_HOME`` is supported if set.
+    Delete the default config files "ezdxf.ini" in the current working and in the user home directory "~/.config/ezdxf", ``$XDG_CONFIG_HOME`` is supported if set.

 .. function:: preserve_proxy_graphics(state=True)